 Anybody can make a referral.
 Although, where a child is registered at school, consultation must take place with the school's designated safeguarding lead or deputy, who will often be the most appropriate people to initiate any referral.
-A written record of the concerns should be made using the school's internal recording form.
+A electronic record of the concerns should be made using the school's internal recording system.
 This should be used to aid in the decision-making process if a referral is needed to the MASH/Central Referral Hub.

-For referral to the MASH/Central Referral Hub, phone 01902 555392 and speak to a social worker.
+For referrals to the MASH

+phone 01902 555392

+and speak to a social worker.
 Any action will need to be followed up with a written confirmation on the E-MARF (Electronic Multi Agency Referral form).